 Reaching the target audience while maintaining your web store can be difficult.
-Also, more than one group of people can have an interest in a single product.
+Also, more than one group can be interested in a single product.
 You can’t always take your business to everyone without knowing what they want!
 That’s exactly why we emphasize email personalization heavily.

 Sending emails about roller skates to an adult over 40 is less likely to make you any money!
 Know your target audience’s demography and lifestyle choices and segment the list by following customer preferences and shopping habits.
 You’ll be surprised by the results!

 3. Keep subscribers engaged

 49% of people say that they get way too many marketing emails every day.
 So, it’s important to grab people’s attention on the first try.
-What can you do to grab attention with your first try? —Offer something they can’t ignore!
+What can you do to grab attention on your first try? —Offer something they can’t ignore!

 Let’s say you sent an email saying that you are offering free shipping, a user discount at checkout, or a free trial.
 You can bet that people will be swarming into your digital store!
 Applying these simple tricks in e-commerce email Marketing can help you develop a two-way relationship with customers.